HenrikJoreteg/human-javascript/ch06 - models.md

 });

-// then we use it
+// Then we use it
 var model = new DemoModel();

-// get our array
+// Get our array
 var arr = model.ids;

-// modify it back
+// Modify it back
 arr.push('something');

-// this now triggers a change event model.ids = arr;
+// This now triggers a change event model.ids = arr;
 ```